mostafaelnawasany1/data-camp-/datacamp/writing_efficient_python_code.md

 combos_2 = [c for c in combos_obj]
 print(combos_2, '\n')

-# Collect all possible combinations of 4 Pokémon directly into a list
+# Collect all possible combinations of 4 PokÃ©mon directly into a list
 combos_4 = [c for c in combinations(pokemon, 4)]
 print(combos_4)
 ```